How to License the WinForms HTML Editor

 Source Code license customers

-The Source Code license gives you an extra folder containing the full C# source of the editor.
-That source has the license-key logic stripped out.
-If you reference those projects directly from your own solution and build the editor from your copy of the source, it runs in licensed mode automatically — no WinFormHtmlEditor.LicenseKey assignment is needed.
+The downloaded source has the license-key logic stripped out.
+If you reference those projects directly from your own solution and build the editor from your copy of the source, it runs in licensed mode automatically - no WinFormHtmlEditor.LicenseKey assignment is needed.

 Upgrading from earlier versions